rjhansen/nsrlsvr/README.md

 3. `nsrlupdate /path/to/NSRLFile.txt`
 4. This may take a long time but you’ll have a complete NSRL RDS hash set when you finish.

 Alternately, you can drop your own file of hashes in `/usr/local/share/nsrlsvr/hashes.txt`.
-They must be uppercase UTF-8 or ISO8859-1 containing **only** the letters A-F or 0-9.
-There must be thirty-two of them terminated by a newline.
+They must be uppercase UTF-8 containing **only** the letters A-F or 0-9, with thirty-two characters per line terminated by a newline.